sapslaj/homelab-pets/README.md

 Needs host networking because UDP in containers is still painful.

-This is used for network devices (routers, switches, etc) that can't natively run Promtail or another Loki client but can send logs to a network syslog server.
+This is used for network devices (routers, switches, etc) that can't natively run ~Promtail~ Vector or another ~Loki~ VictoriaLogs client but can send logs to a network syslog server.

 - Syslog-NG listens on 6601/tcp and 5514/udp
-- Silently converts to RFC5424 before sending to Promtail sidecar
+- Silently converts to RFC5424 before sending to Vector sidecar
-- Promtail sidecar forwards to Loki
+- Vector sidecar forwards to VictoriaLogs

 ##### PVR